Simargl

-Simargl (also Sěmargl, Semargl) or Sěm and Rgel is an East Slavic god or gods, mentioned in two sources.
+Simargl (also Sěmargl, Semargl) or Sěm and Rgel is an East Slavic god or gods often depicted as a winged dog, mentioned in two sources.
 The origin and etymology of this/these figure(s) is the subject of considerable debate.
 The dominant view is to interpret Simargl as a single deity who was borrowed from the Iranian Simurgh.
 However, this view is criticized, and some researchers propose that the existence of two deities, Sěm and Rgel, should be recognized.